Sparring (SanShou)

 University Class

 This is a mixed activity class which includes both health training (hand form and partner exercises), and martial training – pushing hands (grappling), self-defence techniques and pad work.
+The university class has been running a long time, since some point in the 1990s, if anyone remembers when exactly please let us know!

 Hand Form

 To achieve balance of yin and yang, the body must move as one unit with movement directed from the waist, rather than the limbs acting in isolation.
 This requires supple, relaxed but strong muscles and joints, which develop naturally with regular practise.
-Deep breathing enhances relaxation.
+Deep breathing enhances calmness and relaxation.

 The photo album below shows clips of our students performing the Tai Chi Hand Form, both under instruction in small groups, and also together as a class.